-We maintain a manufacturing facility in the PRC at which we produce a portion of our products.
-These manufacturing activities require significant resources to maintain.
-For instance, we must continuously review and improve our manufacturing processes in order to maintain satisfactory manufacturing yields and product performance, try to lower our costs and otherwise remain competitive.
+We manufacture our products in Suzhou, PRC and also utilize third-party manufacturing facilities in the PRC, Taiwan and Korea where we produce our products.
 As we manufacture new and more complex products, the risk of encountering delays, difficulties or higher costs increases.
 In addition, the start-up costs associated with implementing new manufacturing technologies, methods and processes, including the purchase of new equipment and any resulting manufacturing delays and inefficiencies, could negatively impact our results of operations.

-Additionally, we could experience a prolonged disruption, material malfunction, interruption or other loss of operations at our manufacturing facility for any number of reasons, including the occurrence of a contagious disease or illness, or cyber-attacks, or catastrophic weather events, labor disruptions, or we may need to add manufacturing capacity to satisfy any increased demand for our products.
-Under these circumstances, we may be forced to rely on third parties for our manufacturing needs, which could increase our manufacturing costs, decrease our gross margin, decrease our control over manufacturing processes, limit our ability to satisfy customer requirements and demand and delay new product development until we could secure a relationship with a third-party manufacturer, which we may not be able to do in a timely manner, on acceptable terms or at all.
+Additionally, we could experience prolonged disruption, material malfunction, interruption or other loss of operations at any manufacturing facility for any number of reasons, including the occurrence of a contagious disease or illness, international tariffs or trade wars, such as the recent tariffs between the United States and PRC, or cyber-attacks, or catastrophic weather events, labor disruptions, or we may need to add manufacturing capacity to satisfy any increased demand for our products.
+Under these circumstances, our manufacturing costs may increase, decrease our gross margin, decrease our control over manufacturing processes, limit our ability to satisfy customer requirements and demand and delay new product development until we secure additional manufacturing capacity, which we may not be able to do in a timely manner, on acceptable terms or at all.
 If any of these risks occur, our operations, performance and customer relationships could be severely harmed.
+We may experience a decline in our gross margin and supply disruptions as a result of the recent international tariffs between the United States and China and this trend may continue.

-We also may need to expand our existing manufacturing facility or establish a new facility in the future.
-Any need to expand or replace our manufacturing facility would be expensive and time-consuming and could also subject us to factory audits by our customers that could themselves result in delays, unexpected costs or customer losses if we cannot meet the standards of any such audits.
+We also may need to expand our existing manufacturing capacity or establish additional capacity in the future.
+Any need to expand or replace our manufacturing capacity would be expensive and time-consuming and could also subject us to factory audits by our customers that could themselves result in delays, unexpected costs or customer losses if we cannot meet the standards of any such audits.
 Further, we may not be able to replace or increase our manufacturing capacity at all.
 The occurrence of any of these events could have a material adverse effect on our business, financial condition and results of operations.